bjlkeng/bjlkeng.github.io/source/posts/practical-satisfiability-and-np-complete-problems.rst

 Putting this all together, we could build a large Boolean formula that effectively asks the question:

-    Is it possible for :math:`y\_3` to be less than 0 for the above code snippet?
+    Is it possible for :math:`y\_3` to be less than or equal to 0 for the above code snippet?

 Pretty cool huh?
 Of course, industrial strength formal verification tools will use much more complicated techniques and can handle many more types of code